ZihanRashid666/Calculator/README.md

 • The repository is successfully cloned, as indicated by the progress messages.

-• Change directory into the cloned project folder: Type cd Employee-Data-Analysis--Filtering--Averaging--and-Date-Conversions
+• Change directory into the cloned project folder: Type cd Calculator

 • Git Config for username : git config --global user.name "ZihanRashid666"